What is the impact of bullying and harassment?

-For example, a trainee who is bullied by a senior colleague is likely to avoid seeking help or clarification from them to avoid future incidents, which is understandable, but can compromise patient safety.
+For example, a trainee who is bullied by a senior colleague is likely to avoid seeking help or clarification from them to avoid future incidents, which can compromise patient safety.

-Researchers have also found an association between high employee engagement and high in-patient satisfaction with hospital care and lower mortality rates in acute NHS trusts.
+Researchers have also found an association between high employee engagement and high in-patient satisfaction and lower mortality rates.
 Employee engagement is dependent on there being a positive working environment in which staff feel valued and respected.

-Trainee doctors who are bullied report lower overall satisfaction with their placements according to the GMC’s NTS.
+Trainee doctors who are bullied report lower overall satisfaction with their placements according to the GMC’s National Training Survey.
 Studies also show demotivation, loss of confidence, anxiety and self-doubt among doctors who experience bullying.

 Bullying increases the risk of psychological distress and mental health problems among doctors.
 Women doctors who have experienced sexual harassment report that it has undermined their confidence in themselves as professionals and negatively affected their careers.

 There are significant costs for organisations from bullying and harassment, mainly arising from higher turnover and increased sickness absence.
 Lower productivity, potential costs of litigation and compensation, and loss of public goodwill and reputational damage also need to be considered.

 In recent years, there has been growing recognition of the role of organisational culture in encouraging and permitting bullying, which explains why some workplaces have higher levels than others.

 Among the factors identified as likely to lead to a bullying culture are: autocratic, target-driven management styles; poor job design; work intensification; and pressures arising from restructuring or organisational change, especially when radical and top-down.